marshallshen/security_architecture_and_engineering/fall_2014_midterm.md

 card; a secret value from the card is cryptographically combined with the time of day.
 (Assume that the combination algorithm is cryptographically correct.)
 Outline some possible attacks against this system.
 If you need to make any assumptions, state them explicitly—and make sure that they’re plausible.

+3. (20 points) Consider the design of a distributed computer system where the components are connected by an ordinary network and the user workstations have no privileged operations.
+Effectively, each user is root or Administrator on his or her machine.
+Instead, there are a few privileged computers that implement the file system, etc. Give at least two of the security challenges of this design?
+How would you solve these problems?